Merengue music: Women in merengue

 You know, if you wear a dress, and you have to open your legs and hold the tambora, that's kind of awkward.
 And also the brass instruments ... that's like macho territory.
 They never thought a woman could do that.
 They could play a violin, flute.
 They got up there, and they played those instruments, and people were shocked, and they were mostly curious to see if it works.
 The audience was not too thrilled; they thought, "Nah, well, a female group is not going to sound kosher."

 Yet another notable all-female merengue group is the trio Chantelle.
 The women are Puerto Rican, not Dominican, and both this and their gender testify to merengue's growing popularity.

-Las Chicas del Can was the first all-female band from the Dominican Republic, formed in 1981, which paved the road for other Latina artists.
-Known as "Las Reinas de Merengue", which means "The Queens of Merengue", they not only sang and danced, but also played a variety of instruments such as the trumpet, conga drums and the guitar.
-Las Chicas del Can were extremely successful, earning several platinum and gold records.
-Their hit single "El Negro No Puede" was later remade by Shakira, in her song "Waka Waka".

-Milly Quezada was born as Milagros Quezada Borbon on May 21, 1955.
-She is a singer in Latin America.
-Her hometown is Dominican Republic.
-She graduated from New York City College with a communications degree.
-Then she was known as the Queen of Merengue, or La Reina de Merengue.
-She had a group with her two brothers and sister called Milly, Y Los Vecinos.
-The band would write songs about women's independence and freedom of choice.